Kip-CompIQ/DIS-Developer-Assessment/readme.md

 This is a technical assessment meant to provide an opportunity for you to demonstrate your skills as it relates to the varied tasks here at CompIQ.
 You should spend no more than 2 hours on the assessment.
-If you run out of time for a specific requirement, please provide a short response indicating how you would address the requirement.
+If you cannot complete a requirement due to time, please provide a short response indicating how you would address the requirement.

 # Summary